 Here’s an analogy: would you rather set a goal to build a house, or each day, have a manageable task on your “to-do” list: something you can absolutely achieve, such as “spackle the garage”?
 Give yourself a break with slip ups, and just continue from where you left off when you falter.
 There’s no point in giving up completely.

 I’d like to give some suggestions to throw onto your 2017 calendar.
 Don’t even put them on there in an orderly fashion.
-See how doing something wildly differently will be.
+See how doing something wildly different will feel.
 It may be fabulous, or may not work at all, but you’ll only know once you give it a try, right?
-Some of the things I’ve chosen and just for fun and to give you a bit of a break, others may give a sense of accomplishment, while another may be a step towards a healthier lifestyle.
+Some of the things I’ve chosen are just for fun and to give you a bit of a break.
+Others may give a sense of accomplishment, while another may be a step towards a healthier lifestyle.
 I’m not calling them resolutions, as they are truly just “things to do”.
 If you add one, follow through on it, and really like it, add it to your calendar again.
 Let me know what you think of the list, and suggestions for your own additions.

 Christina’s Suggested List of Things to Do in 2017

 If you see any you like, jot them down on your 2017 calendar.